Codeine Addiction, Signs of Abuse, & Treatment

 Codeine is an opioid drug found in numerous medications used for pain relief and cough suppression.
 As an opioid, codeine is in the same class of drugs as many powerful painkillers (e.g., oxycodone, hydrocodone) and the illegal drug heroin.

-Codeine is a controlled substance due to its potential for abuse and dependence.
-Those who abuse this drug may become physically dependent on it and need it to avoid withdrawal and may in time become addicted to it.
+Codeine is a controlled substance due to its potential for misuse and dependence.
+Those who misuse this drug may become physically dependent on it.
+Dependence is the state where the body has become so used to the presence of a substance, in this case codeine, that a person needs it to feel and function as normal.

 The side effects of codeine include: